0xpako/MPeddit/README.md

-# Nexilis
+# vm8feed
-A Reddit clone by Prozilla
+A Reddit clone by Pako

 This website is powered by the Reddit API and hosted by Netlify.